1. Building From Source#

 3. Verify they are installed by opening a terminal (Shift+Right-Click -> Open Powershell window here) and run python --help and pip --help

-1. Open a terminal, cd to your workspace directory (e.g. Desktop), and run git clone --recursive https://github.com/ComputationalBiomechanicsLab/opensim-creator
+1. Open a terminal, cd to your workspace directory (e.g. Desktop), and run git clone https://github.com/ComputationalBiomechanicsLab/opensim-creator

-2. The resulting opensim-creator directory should contain all necessary source code to build the project (incl. dependencies, submodules, etc.)
+2. The resulting opensim-creator directory should contain all necessary source code to build the project (incl. third_party code etc.)

 1. Install pip package dependencies (if building these documentation pages):